FaridM5/DBMigration-Rollback-Automated-Java/README.md

   cd 2024-a1-db-migration-FaridM5
 ```
-<i class="fa fa-terminal" style="font-size:15px"> Before this command executed, the gradlew file should look unexecutable.
+<i class="fa fa-terminal" style="font-size:15px"> ➤Before this command executed, the gradlew file should look unexecutable.
 By doing so, we define a permission to a file to be executable.</i>

 ![Chmod](https://github.com/ADA-GWU/2024-a1-db-migration-FaridM5/assets/67589966/9219916d-7f17-427c-8d89-60e0a5d189c9)